Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 INZ Fund — STAG Fund Management

-A €150,000 minimum, 1.6% management fee, 15% performance fee — the lowest performance fee among the four US-eligible funds — and a 96-month lock-up.
+A €150,000 minimum, 1.6% management fee, 15% performance fee, and a 96-month lock-up.
 Balanced risk profile, 8% target return.
 Strategy is renewable energy infrastructure with contracted revenue streams, primarily solar and wind generation projects with long-term offtake agreements.

 The asset profile here matters for Americans more than for other investors.
 Contracted-revenue infrastructure produces predictable cash flows, which makes the underlying valuation cleaner through the PFIC reporting cycle.
 When you eventually file Form 8621 each year under your QEF election, the manager's ability to calculate and report your pro-rata share of ordinary earnings is significantly easier on a cash-flowing infrastructure portfolio than on an early-stage equity portfolio.
 This is not a small operational detail — it's the difference between a clean tax filing and a stressful one.